-The respondent, an Algerian man, left the city of Bihac (BiH) on 2nd September, 2020 in a group with five other Algerians.
+The respondent, an Algerian man, left the city of Bihac (BiH) on 2nd September, 2020 in a group with five other Algerians, aged between 22 and 30 years old.
 After 12 days of travel they arrived in Trieste (ITA).
-They entered into Italy near the municipality of San Dorligo della Valle, in the early morning on the 14th September.
-While the group was walking along a the SP12B road, it was tracked down by a military convoy, composed of a car and a van.
-The military officers onboard stopped them at the side of the road and called the Italian police, who arrived shortly after.
+They entered into Italy near the municipality of San Dorligo della Valle (45.607871, 13.857776), in the early morning on the 14th September.
+While the group was walking along the SP12B road, they were tracked down by what was described as a military convoy, composed of a car and a van.
+The three people onboard, described by the respondent as being military officers, stopped them at the side of the road and called the Italian police, who arrived shortly after with a van.

-The captured group were then transferred with a van to a police station in Fernetti [exact location], a site with a military tent erected for identification procedures of people on the move and asylum seekers.
-The respondent claims that he found himself together with many other people from Afghanistan and Pakistan, in addition to a person from Morocco.
-Many of the people held at the site, according to him, were minors or had been fingerprinted previously in Greece.
+The captured group were then transferred with the van to a police station in Fernetti [exact location], a site with a military tent erected for identification procedures of people on the move and asylum seekers.
+The respondent claims that he found himself together with approximately 60 other people from Afghanistan, Bangladesh and Pakistan, in addition to a person from Morocco.
+The respondent stated that many of the people held at the site, were minors or had been fingerprinted previously in Greece.

 The captured transit group remained in the police station from 08:00 until 17:00.
 The food was distributed collectively and due to a massive amount of people, some were left without.
 At some point the respondent requested to go to the

 toilet and he was taken outside, which allowed him to understand the area where he was.
 The respondent saw a reception center in front of him.

 At the end of the identification procedure, the police took five of the Algerians from the transit group.
 A sixth person was taken away, however, the respondent stated that this was because he had been fingerprinted in Greece.
 Some other Moroccans who were present in the tent were also kept there, which the respondent suggests was due to help from the translator in assisting their access to asylum.